unicode-org/message-format-wg/spec/formatting.md

 > For example,
 > the _option_ `foo=42` and the _option_ `foo=|42|` are treated as identical.

-The resolution of a _text_ or _literal_ MUST resolve with a string value.

 > For example, in a JavaScript formatter
 > the _resolved value_ of a _text_ or a _literal_ could have the following implementation: